-

 Which cave should I do first?

-not invite first-timers to Maple Run.
+Whirlpool should be your first cave.
 Try Whirlpool Cave to see if caving

 More information on the caves we do.